-For example: the NICHE for my @EliseDarma account is travel.
-The PURPOSE of my account is to help others travel more by starting their own freelance business.
-My IDEAL follower is someone who is interested in travel and becoming a digital nomad.
-So in my Name field, I've used the keywords “Digital Nomad Entrepreneur.”
+For example: The niche for @EliseDarma’s account is travel.
+The purpose of her account is to help others travel more by starting their own freelance business.
+Her ideal follower is someone who is interested in travel and becoming a digital nomad.
+So in her name field, she’s used the keywords “Digital Nomad Entrepreneur.”

 You only have 30 characters for this field, so take your time finding the best search-friendly keywords.

-This lets a potential follower know the VALUE they get by choosing to follow your account.
-Be clear about what they’re in for!
-Don’t be afraid to use the lingo and jargon of your target follower, too.
+This lets a potential follower know the value they get by choosing to follow your account.
+Be clear about what they’re in for so don’t be afraid to use the lingo and jargon of your target follower, too.

-Next, don’t forget the all-important call-to-action to the ONE link in your Bio!
-That’s right–with Instagram, you have just one link that you can drive people to (that is, until you hit 10K followers and can use the “swipe up” feature in your Stories to share multiple links).
+Next, don’t forget the all-important call-to-action to the one link in your Bio.
+That’s right–with Instagram, you have just one link that you can drive people to (that is, until you hit 10,000 followers and can use the “swipe up” feature in your Stories to share multiple links).

 It could lead to:

-Finally, don’t be afraid to use emojis to add some personality, or save on character space to get your message across.
+Finally, if it fits within the tone of your brand, don’t be afraid to use emojis to add some personality or save on character space to get your message across.

-First, let’s talk about the content of your feed, and the KIND of posts you can share.
-A lot of course creators get stuck at this part so here’s a list of posts that I find do very well on a feed in 2018:
+First, let’s talk about the content of your feed and the kind of posts you will share.
+A lot of course creators get stuck at this part.
+Consider the following types of content.

 These are of yourself, your workspace, your lifestyle, etc. Basically, images that represent those themes you already chose for yourself as a personal brand.

-Create quotes that literally speak directly to your target follower.
-Inspire them!
-Entertain them!
-Educate them.
-(I like to use Canva to makes these for free, and Pinterest is a great resource for inspiration.)
+Create quotes that literally speak directly to your target follower to inspire, educate, or entertain.
+We like to use Canva to makes these for free, and Pinterest is a great resource for inspiration.

 These can be quick snippets filmed while on-the-go and edited using apps on your phone, or even reposted from your Stories.

-To grow, I find that your content (AKA your posts) have a HUGE impact on how fast you grow and the quality of followers you attract.
-Consistency is definitely key (posting once a day seems to be the sweet spot for most) but there is also strategy to your content game.
+One of the best Instagram marketing tips is all about optimization.
+We find that content has a huge impact on how fast you grow and the quality of followers you attract.
+Consistency is definitely key.
+Posting once a day seems to be the sweet spot for most.
+But, there’s also strategy to your content game.

-When it comes to posting content, I like to use the acronym CHECT.
+When it comes to posting content, we like to use the acronym CHECT.

 It’s best if you use hashtags that are targeted to your niche, industry and the lifestyle interests of your target follower.
 Avoid using hashtags that have millions of posts already as they’ll likely attract bot accounts or spammy comments.

-Notice I didn’t say “engageMENT.”
-By engaging, I mean you need to engage with the comments on your posts by replying back, and engage with other accounts that recently used the same hashtags you’re targeting (because they are likely your ideal follower!)
+By engaging, we mean you need to engage with the comments on your posts by replying back.
+What’s more, engage with other accounts in your niche or industry.

-By tagging, I’m referring to a few spots like the location of the post or your location when sharing the post, as well as other accounts that can be seen in your post that should be tagged (for example: brands, other people’s handles, repost or feature accounts or big accounts in your industry).
+By tagging, we’re referring to a few spots like the location of the post or your location when sharing the post.
+We’re also talking about other accounts.
+For example: brands, other people’s handles, repost or feature accounts or big accounts in your industry.

-By using CHECT each and every time you post on your feed, your content will attract and resonate with your target follower who’ll most likely become a course student.
+As far as Instagram marketing tips go, CHECT is a solid start.
+Using this checklist each and every time you post on your feed, your content will attract and resonate with your target follower who’ll most likely become a course student.